There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 First, uncheck the Automatically manage paging file size for all drives option and click on the Custom size radio button:

-As far as the maximum size of page file is concerned, Microsoft recommends at least one and half times (1.5 times) the size of your physical memory (RAM).
-For example, if you have 4 GB of RAM, the maximum size of virtual memory should be at least 6 GB (4 x 1.5) which is 6144 (6 x 1024) in MBs.
+As far as the maximum size of a page file is concerned, Microsoft recommends at least one and a half times (1.5 times) the size of your physical memory (RAM).
+For example, if you have 4 GB of RAM, the maximum size of virtual memory should be at least 6 GB (4 x 1.5) which is 6,144 (6 x 1024) in MBs.

 Note: The maximum size should not exceed 3 times the size of your installed RAM.

-Once you set limits, click on Set and then, hit Ok button:
+Once you set limits, click on Set and then, hit the Ok button:

-To disable virtual memory, you need to check no paging file radio button, however, it’s not recommended as it’ll cause system performance issues.
+To disable virtual memory, you need to select the no paging file radio button in the Virtual Memory settings, however, it’s not recommended as it can cause various system performance issues.

 Step 4: Restart Your System